Ram Chandar with his wife Maryse.

 Their four children are less certain of their identities.
 They don’t feel totally English, French, Indian or Fijian, but given that this is where they were born, Ram feels that this is where they should call home.
 Maryse thinks that they are more English, but just don’t know it yet.
 The key difference between France and England in her view is the “live and let live attitude” that is predominant here.
 “On the surface anyway,” she adds.

-Other families from France are the Alioune Family, the Benchoula Family, the Nkoso Family, the Kamagate & Ezoua Family the O'Sullivan Family, and the Prokofiev Family.
+Other families from France are the Lopes Family, the Benchoula Family, the Nkoso Family, the Alioune Family, the Kamagate & Ezoua Family the O'Sullivan Family, and the Prokofiev Family.
 Also from Fiji are the Sinclair & Armstrong Family.